 The Nevada Division of Water Resources (NDWR) is in receipt of your letter dated November 16, 2017, on behalf of the Las Vegas Valley Water District (LVVWD).
 In that letter, you provided background on groundwater supply in the Coyote Spring Valley based on existing water rights and related hydrologic data from the NDWR, including Order 1169 pumping test results and the subsequent issuance of Ruling 6255.
-Your letter concluded by asking the State Engineer, as Administrator of the NDWR, for an opinion regarding the extent to which subdivision maps for the Coyote Springs Development Project (Project) "predicated on the use of groundwater owned by the Coyote Springs Water Resources General Improvement District (CSWRGID) or developers in Coyote Spring Valley" would be executed by the NDWR.
+Your letter concluded by asking the State Engineer, as Administrator of the NDWR, for an opinion regarding the extent to which subdivision maps for the Coyote Springs Development Project (Project) "predicated on the use of groundwater owned by the Coyote Springs Water Resources General Improvement District (CSWRGID) or developers in Coyote Spring Valley" would be executed by the NDWR.\(^1\)

 As you are aware, the development of groundwater resources in Coyote Spring Valley, Muddy River Springs Area, California Wash, Hidden Valley and Garnet Valley (five-basin area), are inextricably connected and can influence the flows in the Muddy River Springs and the Muddy River.
-Although your question is specific to the use of existing water rights held by the CSWRGID or the Project developers, it is necessary to address your inquiry within the broader context of appropriately managing and developing groundwater resources within the larger five-basin area.
+Although your question is specific to the use of existing water rights

-Your letter identified the developers as Coyote Springs Land Development Corporation (CSLD), Coyote Springs Investment LLC (CSI), and Coyote Springs Nevada LLC (CSN), whom are developing the Coyote Springs development project.
+1 Your letter identified the developers as Coyote Springs Land Development Corporation (CSLD), Coyote Springs Investment LLC (CSI), and Coyote Springs Nevada LLC (CSN), whom are developing the Coyote Springs development project.

-Re: Coyote Spring Valley Water Supply May 16, 2018 Page 2
+Re: Coyote Spring Valley Water Supply

+May 16, 2018

+Page 2